Paul Masterton – Chair

 His current non-executive directorships include Insurance Corporation of the Channel Islands, as chairman, 3i Infrastructure, Jersey Development Company and the Channel islands Competition & Regulatory Authority.

-John is currently the Commander of St John Ambulance Jersey and Chairman of the Gurkha Welfare Trust Jersey, both voluntary roles and is involved with a number of other charities.
 John is an ex-Army Colonel having served for 25 years in both the Far East with the Gurkhas and Europe with British troops.
+He was an instructor at the Army Staff College and commanded 21 Engineer Regiment in Germany.
 He left the Army in 1995 to take up the post of CEO of Jersey Post International Ltd for 14 years.
 He was then the Chief Executive of the Jersey Voluntary and Community Sector Ltd for 6 years.

 Marc Burton MBE is a Fellow of the Chartered Institute of Buildings and is an Executive Director of the Garenne Construction Group responsible for business such as Camerons, RG Falla AFM, Geomarine, Rabeys and AFM.